jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 things in the last section, we are now benefiting from:

-1. SBDG appropriately configured and relied on VMware GemFire internal features to connect the client to the cluster.
+1.  [spring-boot-gemfire-name] appropriately configured and relied on [vmware-gemfire-name] internal features to connect the client to the cluster.

 2. Configuration metadata for our application’s required client Regions (e.g. "*/Customers*") was sent to the cluster and created on the servers to leverage the client/server topology.

-3. SBDG *auto-configured* PDX, VMware GemFire’s highly powerful Serialization framework and alternative to *Java Serialization*.
+3.  [spring-boot-gemfire-name] *auto-configured* PDX, [vmware-gemfire-name]’s highly powerful Serialization framework and alternative to *Java Serialization*.

-Once we migrate to a managed cloud platform environment, we’ll see the full effects of SBDG’s *auto-configuration* at play.
+Once we migrate to a managed cloud platform environment, we’ll see the full effects of [spring-boot-gemfire-name]’s *auto-configuration* at play.